Skip to content

 Why pursue this certificate?

-- Students across the University of Utah are concerned with (in)justices that intersect with sustainability, climate change, and other environmental issues.
-The Environmental Humanities and Transformative Justice Certificate supports students in the exploration of a wide variety of interdisciplinary perspectives on social dimensions of environmental issues and equips them with action-oriented leadership, communication, and social advocacy skills with which they can address complex social and environmental challenges.
+• Students across the University of Utah are concerned with (in)justices that intersect with sustainability, climate change, and other environmental issues.
+This 21-credit certificate supports students in the exploration of a wide variety of interdisciplinary perspectives on social dimensions of environmental issues and equips them with action-oriented leadership, communication, and social advocacy skills they can use to address complex social and environmental challenges.

-- Upon graduation, students receive a separate diploma for completing the Certificate requirements.
-A designation will also appear on the student’s transcript.
+• Upon graduation, students receive a separate diploma for completing the certificate requirements, and will see a designation on their transcripts.

 Certificate Requirements